 The Residential Energy Efficient Property Credit has been lengthened through 2020.
 This might entitle you to credits for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.

-To qualify for the reduction, the home should be the taxpayer’s chief home in the U.S..
-The enhancement should have a life of five years or more, with the first use originating with you.
+To qualify for the reduction, the home should be the taxpayer’s chief home in the U.S. The improvement should have a life of five years or more, with the first use originating with you.

 What Varieties of Changes are Regarded as High-Efficiency Updates?

 Usually, this tax reduction corresponds with 10% of the expense of the following energy-saving improvements that meet certain ENERGY STAR® guidelines:

 - Advanced main air-circulating fans